 - Encouraging employee’s desire to develop new skill sets so that they can be more productive.

 When the right people work for you, your business will surely grow.
-If you want to attract and retain the top talent, compensate fairly form the beginning.
+If you want to attract and retain millennials, compensate fairly form the beginning.
 Build a challenging but supportive culture and fix a strong promotion and raise timeline.

-It is a delicate thing to maintain a successful talent management program.
-To help make sure maximum tenure for each employee, establish a thoughtful talent management strategy from the very first day.
+Managing the millennial employee lifecycle is as important as creating an employee development plan for the senior members, you can also use an employee lifecycle management software.
+To help make sure maximum tenure for each employee, establish a thoughtful talent lifecycle management strategy from the very first day.